 Gillian Triggs is a distinguished international lawyer who has held professorships in the Law Schools of both the University of Sydney and the University of Melbourne.
 Between 2012 and 2017 she was President of Australia’s Human Rights and Equal Opportunities Commission, where she served with

 integrity, grace and courage in the face of unrelenting political pressure.

 Julian Burnside AO QC, a highly successful commercial lawyer, is best known as Australia’s most eloquent, principled and unwavering human rights advocate.
 He has worked pro bono on countless asylum seeker cases but was also the lead barrister in the Trevorrow case, the first successful stolen

 Australian Foreign Policy in a contested Indo-Pacific Region

 The future of the Indo-Pacific region is being buffeted by an array of complex forces including the return of great power rivalry, rising illiberalism, and growing nationalism.
 La Trobe University was privileged to be able to host Australia’s Foreign Minister, the Hon Julie Bishop MP, who delivered the first keynote address in Australia on foreign policy since the publication of the Turnbull Government’s foreign policy White Paper in November 2017.

 Minister Bishop discussed the significant foreign policy challenges Australia is facing in the Indo-Pacific and how Australia can promote its interests in the fast-changing regional and international environment.

-The Foreign Minister’s address was followed by a La Trobe University panel discussion with Professor Nick Bisley, Head of the School of Humanities and Social Sciences; Vice-Chancellor’s Fellow Tony Walker, and Dr Rebecca Strating lecturer in international relations in the Department of Politics and Philosophy.
+The Foreign Minister’s address was followed by a La Trobe University panel discussion with Professor Nick Bisley, Head of the School of Humanities and Social Sciences; Vice-Chancellor’s Fellow Tony Walker, and Dr Rebecca Strating lecturer in international relations in the Department of Politics, Media and Philosophy.

 Looking Outward: The Case for Compassion and Hope